 If you want to know for sure, use PixelGroove’s Google penalty checker tool.
 Input your URL and click “Check!”

 If everything looks fine, you’ll soon get a message.

-If it doesn’t, the tips in this article will help you to recover your Google ranking.
+If it doesn’t, the tips in this article will help you to recover your Google search engine ranking.

-Another aspect of site health is domain age.
+Another aspect of site health to search engines is domain age.
 While Matt Cutts said in this video that “the difference between a six month old domain and a one year old domain name is not huge at all,” that doesn’t mean it’s irrelevant.
 Search algorithms will still see it.

 SerpIQ analyzed over 160,000 SERPs (search engine results pages) and 1.6 million URLs and concluded that domain age contributed to #1 rankings for the majority of the domain names in their study:

 This also means that you need to patient.
-As your domain ages and the links pointing to your site age, your rankings should increase.
+As your domain ages and the links pointing to your site age, your search engine ranking should increase.

 Step #2: Track the Right Metrics

 Next, it’s time to track some vital metrics for your site, to find out what other factors you need to improve.
 Here are the most important metrics to assess.